Skip to main content

 • getMappingKeys

-Each sheet in a mapping workbook needs to have a proper column name, which is specified in the first row.
+Each sheet in a mapping workbook needs to have a column name, which is specified in the first row.
 Prefix a column name with an asterisk * to mark it as a key.
-You can prefix multiple columns to specify combined lookup fields, at least one column needs to be prefixed.
-Besides that, a mapping workbook doesn't need to have any specific format and each sheet will be read automatically.
+You can prefix multiple columns to specify combined lookup fields.
+At least one column needs to be prefixed.
+A mapping workbook doesn't need to have any specific format and each sheet will be read automatically.

 Example mapping Excel sheet: